 - Claws: Shorter (around 1.5 in)

-- Prints: Look for a large toe arc, toe imprints will be futher apart, and the claws usually don't leave an impression.
+- Prints: Look for a large toe arc, toe imprints will be further apart, and the claws usually don't leave an impression.

 Campground and Picnic Area Precautions